B1. Number Sense

 Duration: 30 minutes

 Invite the selected teams to present their strategies.
-Ensure that each team identifies the question or statement being presented by number, by reading the text or by writing it on the board.
+Ensure that each team identifies the statement being presented by number, by reading it aloud, or by writing it on the board.
 Invite students to intervene and add comments.

 Facilitate the discussion by asking questions.